QubitsDev/Touch-Input-Layout-Manager/README.md

 # Touch Input Layout Manager
+This asset allows you to edit the on-screen controls during the game.
+Is a simple yet powerful input tool for the development of your mobile games.<br>
+## FEATURE LIST:
+- Add, move, resize and opacity controls inside the screen with a simple interface.
+- Easy to implement in a game, with comments in the code.
+- The controls and their position are stored in a file (Saved using Application.persistentDataPath for all platforms).
+## CONTROLS AVAILABLE:
+- Simple Joystick
+- Sensitive joystick
+- D-Pad (2-Axis)
+- D-Pad (Horizontal)
+- D-Pad (Vertical)
+- Simple Button
+- Turbo Button
+## How to use
+- Drag the Prefab "Canvas (Touch Input Layout Manager)" to the scene hierarchy window.
+- to enter the editing mode add a button and in OnClick () event and select "Touch Input Layout Manager Scripts" then the function OpenEditMode().
+- The generated files are saved in the default path of persistent data on all platforms.
+- The path is printed in the debug log when it is loaded or saved.
 ## This repository is for Bug Report as Support
 This repository exists as a public forum to gather users' feedback and discussions on bugs, missing features or desired enhancements.<br>
 ## How to report a bug, missing feature, or suggest an enhancement